opendocsg/slw-judgments-backfill/2011_SGHC_217/report.md

 57     As stated in _BG v BF_ , ( _supra_ [14]) the power to order maintenance is exercised in a manner supplementary to the power to divide matrimonial assets, such that the court takes account of each party's share of the assets, and the order for maintenance plays a complementary role to the order for assets.

 58     Finally, one must not lose sight of the rationale behind the law imposing a duty on a former husband to maintain his former wife.
-Essentially, the aim is to even out any financial inequalities between the spouses, taking into account any economic prejudice suffered by the wife during marriage: _Tan Sue-Ann Melissa v Lim Siang Bok Dennis_ [2004] 3 SLR(R) 376 at [27].
+Essentially, the aim is to even out any financial inequalities between the spouses, taking into account any economic prejudice suffered by the wife during marriage: _Tan Sue-Ann Melissa v Lim Siang Bok Dennis_ <span class="citation">[2004] 3 SLR(R) 376</span> at [27].

 **_Decision on Maintenance_**